radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 ![An image showing ](Media/Image3.5.jpg)

-Figure 3.5: Schema Manager View of Objects and Relationships

 ### Declaring Primary Keys
 Once the metadata has been captured, the next step is to improve it in a way that best serves your needs.
 This may involve declaring primary keys.